0xmmalik/raytracing/README.md

 	* Initial code with 48% functional ray-tracer.
 Many times, the output image is obviously inaccurate.
 * Sept.
 3, 2019 -- v0.48-2
 	* No change in functionality.
 Tester class was updated and improved.
+* Sept.
+4, 2019 -- v0.48-3
+	* New user-friendly file created which takes input for easy scene creation.